peterhry/peterhrynkow.com/_drafts/component-api.md

 Is it the role of technology or people to police consistency?

-The right answer to this question really boils down to whether your component library prioritizes consistency or customization.
-It's hard to have both.
+The right answer to this question really boils down to whether your component library prioritizes flexibility or customization.

 If customization is supported, to what degree should a component allow the consumer to override its appearance?